zodf0055980/Yuan-fuzz/README.md

 And I also use k-means clustering to the group in the seed pool to improve seed selection likes [k-means-AFL](https://github.com/zodf0055980/k-means-AFL).

+## Notice
+We not implement with master and slave mode.
+Welcome to your PR.
 ## Usage
 Install [libxml2](http://xmlsoft.org/downloads.html) first.